 There are several things that you need to look for.
 You will receive the co-op’s financial statement when performing your due diligence before making a co-op purchase or when your building’s annual board meeting is approaching.
 While you may be tempted to dump it in the trash, it is a pretty important document.
 It lets you know where your investment is, and that should be a priority for you.
 This is especially so when you consider how much money New Yorkers invest in their apartments.
 If you are looking for a new home, you can use it to analyze whether the co-op would be a sound investment.

 First, look at the page that shows results for the past two years.
 There should be two columns, one for this year and one for the previous year.
 Compare the two columns carefully.
 If there are any significant changes that you can’t explain, then this could be a concern.

 Profit and lossProfit and loss

 Next, take a look at the profit and loss statement.
 You want to see the co-op make a profit.
 This means that they have a balanced budget, and income is meeting expenses.
 If you see a loss, be concerned unless you know of some justification for it.
-If you have a loss year after year, you need to consider getting some different members to balance the budget.
+If you have a loss year after year, you need to consider getting different members to balance the budget.

 Also, find the pages that show assessments.
 Assessments are used to pay for capital improvements or expenses for which the co-op is unprepared, such as replacing a boiler unit.
 Try to see what the assessments are being used for and if it’s something responsible and necessary.
-You should also know how long the maintenance assessment continues and if it is to be repaid in a lump sum or smaller payments.
+You should also know how long the maintenance assessment continues and if it will be repaid in a lump sum or smaller payments.

 Mortgage paymentsMortgage payments

 The next thing you want to look at is the mortgage statements.
 Like estate types, the mortgage size is not necessarily a concern because it does not pay off the mortgage.
 If types were to happen, current shareholders would be paying for the benefit of future shareholders.
 But the interest rate and date of maturity are important to note.